Reliable Cellular Automata with Self-Organization: Gaps

-\begin{Proof}[Proof of Lemma ~\ref{l.rn-gap}] Let $r(v_{0})=y_{0}$, and let $l(v_{0})$ be the leftmost cell such that the gap $[l(v_{0})+,r(v_{0})-]$ has right-age $\le k$. \begin{step+}{rn-gap.inward} Let $t_{1}>v_{0}$.
-Assume that for all $t\le t_{1}$, a gap path $G(t)$ is defined with the desired properties and in such a way that $(r(t_{1}),t_{1})$ is not a germ cell younger than $k+10L\p_{1}\lg$ and is not in the wake of a damage rectangle.
-Then $r(t_{1})$ is a edge space-consistent with $r(t_{0})$ that is either exposed or is to become exposed in one step, in one of the cases of Lemma ~\ref{l.exposing} (Exposing).
-This last case occurs only if there is a damage rectangle during $[v_{0},t_{1}]$. \end{step+} \begin{pproof} Since $(r(t_{1}),t_{1})$ is not in the wake of a damage rectangle we can build a backward $(m,2)$-path
+\begin{Proof}[Proof of Lemma~\ref{lem:rn-gap}] Let $r(v_{0})=y_{0}$, and let $l(v_{0})$ be the leftmost cell such that the gap $\opint{l(v_{0})}{r(v_{0})}$ has right-age $\le k$. \begin{step+}{step:rn-gap.inward} Let $t_{1}>v_{0}$.
+Assume that for all $t\le t_{1}$, a gap path $G(t)$ is defined with the desired properties and in such a way that $\pair{r(t_{1})}{t_{1}}$ is not a germ cell younger than $k+6L\p_{2}\lambda$, and is traceable.
+Then $r(t_{1})$ is an exposed edge, space-consistent with $r(v_{0})$. \end{step+} \begin{pproof} \begin{step+}{step:rn-gap.inward.path} Let us build a path. \end{step+} \begin{prooof} We start by building a backward trace-back path of length $m$